wilima/django-wysiwyg-redactor/README.rst

 License
 -----------------
-Starting with version 7.6.3 redactor-js is licensed under .. _Creative Commons Attribution-NonCommercial 3.0 license: http://creativecommons.org/licenses/by-nc/3.0/
+Starting with version 7.6.3 redactor-js is licensed under `Creative Commons Attribution-NonCommercial 3.0 license <http://creativecommons.org/licenses/by-nc/3.0/>`_

-If you want to use a newer version please buy license .. _here: http://imperavi.com/redactor/download
+If you want to use a newer version please buy license `here <http://imperavi.com/redactor/download>`_